rosaib/recipe/README.md

-#recipe
+# Guacamole recipe

-This is an exercive repository.
+This is an exercive repository